Echoes of Self-Interacting Dark Matter from Binary Black Hole Mergers: Distinguishing DM Environments through GW Dephasing

 To determine the shift in the chirp mass, we fit the spectrum in frequency regions smaller or larger than $f_*$, which is chosen to minimize the total chi-square of the fit, and consider the chirp mass difference:

 for $i=$ CDM, or SIDM models between the two frequency regions.
-Here, for the lower frequency region $f< f_*$, $f_{\rm max}=f_*$, whereas for $f >f_*$.
+Here, for the lower frequency region $f< f_*$, $f_{\rm max}=f_*$, whereas for $f >f_*$, $f_*$ equals the GW frequency at merger time when $r = 10\, r_s$.
 In this manner, without requiring phase measurements from an extremely early time to determine the difference in total $N_{\rm{cyc}}$, $\delta M^{i}_{\rm{ch}}$ allows us to distinguish between the early- and late-time evolution of the inspiral across different DM environments, which is not provided by the estimate \eqref{eq:dephasing_analytic}.
+An example of this is displayed in Fig. \ref{fig:fit_eg}, whereby we fit the vacuum template to the CDM environment.
+The exact values obtained for these shifts are given in Tab. \ref{tab:uncertainties} of the App.~\ref{app:Fitting}.
 However, comparing the results of the relative shift from our fitting procedure with the analytic result in \eqref{eq:dephasing_analytic}, we find agreement within an order of magnitude.
 To estimate the errors on the shift in the chirp mass, we make use of \eqref{eq:dephasing_analytic}, by applying the method of error propagation, to obtain